aerodesic/MeshSemtech/README.md

-Micropython driver for Semtech sx127x chip.
+Micropython driver and mesh network encapsulation for Semtech SX127x family of devices.